soma00333/profile/docs/work_experience/algomatic.md

     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>A primary challenge was managing the high computational costs of fine-tuning LLMs.
+      <td>A key challenge was managing the high computational costs of fine-tuning LLMs.
 We needed to optimize these costs.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>